Two factors that are crucial to your success in any exam are your

-- You pass the complete writing section if you score 6 or above in the writing sample.
-You fail the complete writing section if you score 4 or lesser in the writing sample.
-If you score 5 in the writing sample, your score in the multiple-choice questions of the writing section is determined to decide your pass/fail status.
-Answering 70% of the multiple-choice questions correctly shall be sufficient to pass the writing section.
-This implies that the writing sample holds a lot of value.
+- You pass the complete Writing section if you score 6 or above.
+You fail the section if you score 4 or lesser in the sample.
+If you score 5 in the Writing sample, your score in the multiple-choice questions of the Writing section is determined to decide your pass/fail status.
+Answering 70% of the multiple-choice questions correctly shall be sufficient to pass this section.
+This implies that the Writing sample holds a lot of value.
 If you are able to exhibit your writing skills well enough, then the multiple-choice portion of the exam does not matter.
-Thus, you must give high priority to your writing sample while preparing.
+Thus, you must give high priority to your Writing sample while preparing.

 Interpretation and Utility of Scores

-The sections of THEA are meant for measuring the following skills in candidates:
+The various sections are meant for measuring the following skills in candidates: